ProgrammingHero1/smart-deals-resources/server-deploy.md

 <img src="https://i.ibb.co.com/dgH40d3/Screenshot-3.jpg"/>

-7.Add Environment variable: Your project in Vercel > Settings > Environment Variables > add or upload .env file
+7. Add Environment variable: Your project in Vercel > Settings > Environment Variables > add or upload .env file

 8. Whitelisting the ip address or allow from anywhere ( Security > Database & Network Access > IP Access List > Add IP Address

 9. Common issues Checklist:
 - in the package.json add a script: `"start": "node index.js"`
 - use `process.env.PORT` for the port you are listenting